htdebeer/pandocomatic/documentation/pandocomatic_templates.md

         parent = {key: true} ∧ child = 12 ⇒ 12
         ```

-    2. If parent and child values both are maps, the resulting value will be
+    2. If parent and child values both are key-value lists, the resulting value will be
-        the child's map merged with the parent's map.
+        the child's key-value list merged with the parent's key-value list.
 Examples:

         ```
         parent = {a: 1, b: 2} ∧ child = {a: 2, c: 3} ⇒ {a: 2, b: 2, c: 3}